-The Company has foreign currency denominated intercompany payables/receivables with certain foreign subsidiaries.
-In order to provide a natural hedge, the Company will purchase foreign currencies and hold these currencies in cash until the intercompany payables/receivables are settled.
-These natural hedges mitigate a portion of the foreign currency exchange risk on the intercompany payables/receivables.
+The Company has foreign currency denominated payables/receivables with certain foreign entities.
+In order to provide a natural hedge, the Company will purchase foreign currencies and hold these currencies in cash until the payables/receivables are settled.
+These natural hedges mitigate a portion of the foreign currency exchange risk on the payables/receivables.